 When you fear God not man, you have so much more freedom!
 The pressure is so much lighter!
-Fear of man vs fear of God is an interesting dynamic, I think.
+To fear no one but God is an interesting dynamic, I think.

 (Matthew 10:26-33 NASB)